baoxingsong/AnchorWave/README.md

 ```
 proali genoAli -i TAIR10_GFF3_genes_no_UM.gff -r tair10.fa -a cds.sam -s ler.fa  -f fragmentedAlignment.maf -v variant.vcf -m alignment -o anchorBlocks.tsv
 ```
+please note: Under the global alignment model, if the block length is longer than a preset window size, the output alignment maybe problematic.
+While a large window size would cost more memories.
+For the `genoAli` function, global alignment would always be conducted.

 ### Contact
 Bug report?
 Any question?
 Any suggestion?
 Any requirement?
 Want to cooperate?\